TheCarsonWest/nerd-emoji/scripts/kittens.md

 **4. Caring for Kittens:**

 * **Nutrition:**  Mother's milk provides all necessary nutrients for the first few weeks.
-Once weaned, [[kittens]] need a diet rich in protein and fat formulated specifically for their growing bodies.
+Once weaned, [[scripts/kittens]] need a diet rich in protein and fat formulated specifically for their growing bodies.
 * **Litter Box Training:** Typically instinctive.
 Provide a shallow, easily accessible litter box and keep it clean.
 * **Socialization and Enrichment:**  Essential for well-rounded adult cats.
-Expose [[kittens]] to a variety of sights, sounds, and experiences, including gentle handling by different people.
+Expose [[scripts/kittens]] to a variety of sights, sounds, and experiences, including gentle handling by different people.
 * **Veterinary Care:**  Schedule regular checkups, vaccinations, and parasite prevention.

 **5. Why Kittens Are Cool:**

-* **Unparalleled Cuteness:**  From their tiny paws to their playful antics, [[kittens]] radiate an irresistible charm.
+* **Unparalleled Cuteness:**  From their tiny paws to their playful antics, [[scripts/kittens]] radiate an irresistible charm.
-* **Endless Entertainment:** Watching [[kittens]] play is a joyful experience that never gets old.
+* **Endless Entertainment:** Watching [[scripts/kittens]] play is a joyful experience that never gets old.
 * **Source of Comfort and Companionship:**  The bond between a kitten and their human can be incredibly rewarding.

-In conclusion, [[kittens]] are more than just adorable fluffballs.
+In conclusion, [[scripts/kittens]] are more than just adorable fluffballs.
 They are fascinating creatures with complex needs and behaviors.
 Understanding these aspects is key to providing them with the love and care they deserve,  ensuring they blossom into happy, healthy cats.